Sequences of well-distributed vertices on graphs and spectral bounds on optimal transport: Numerics

 \subsection{Connectivity Graph of Level 2 Menger Sponge}

-The Level 2 Menger sponge is the object obtained beginning with a cube and drilling out the middle square of each face (viewed as a three by three grid of squares), and then iterating this process one more time on the smaller cubes (see Figure 7).
+The Level 2 Menger sponge is the object obtained beginning with a cube and drilling out the middle square of each face (viewed as a three by three grid of squares), and then iterating this process one more time on the smaller cubes (see Fig. 7).
 We can then generate a connectivity graph of the remaining 400 smaller cubes (each one ninth the side length of the original cube).
+Note that this is not a regular graph.
 In Figure 8, we see the that, on the Level 2 Menger Sponge Connectivity Graph, the Theorem 2 bound is tightest for mid-range eigenvalues.
 This is to be expected, due to the blow-up of the $1/(1-|1-\lambda|)$ term at the extremes, where a diameter bound is tighter (see $\S 3.2$).
 But we see here that, even for very small eigenvalues, the bound is fairly tight.
-(While this graph is not regular, $W_1(\phi^+,\phi^-)$ is still well-defined for eigenvectors with non-zero eigenvalue, since the image of $L=I-AD^{-1}$ is orthogonal to the constant vector, and thus mean 0, and the argument of the theorem still applies.)